q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 CookieCutter has added a few extensions here which will allow us to pull docstrings from our Python modules (`sphinx.ext.autosummary`, `sphinx.ext.autodoc`), and another which we use because our docstrings are `NumPy` style (`sphinx.ext.napoleon`).
-The `mathjax` extension allows us to render latex into equations, and the `viewcode` extensions will add links to highlighted source code.
+The `mathjax` extension allows us to render latex into equations, and the `viewcode` extensions will add links to the highlighted source code.

 Previously, we have used the line `autosummary_generate = True` to allow us to pull auto summaries from our modules and functions.